Summer Camp 2022 FAQ

-Camp programs will follow policies and guidelines specific to Covid-19 provided by the Connecticut Office of Early Childhood Education.
+Camp programs will follow policies and guidelines specific to Covid-19 provided by the State of Connecticut Office of Early Childhood.

 What is unique about the Connecticut Audubon Society summer camp experience?